Fraunhofer AISEC at the it-sa Expo&Congress 2024

 Difficulties in determining individual need for action

-The EU regulation poses new, complex challenges for manufacturers: Following the introduction of the CRA, which is expected to occur sometime in 2024, they will have 36 months to prepare for the new provisions.
+The EU regulation poses new, complex challenges for manufacturers: Following the introduction of the CRA on October 30, 2024, they will have 36 months to prepare for the new provisions.
 These will apply to products that are expected to be launched on the market from 2027.
 However, the complex architecture designs of products with digital elements, consisting of numerous components, including those from third-party providers, make it challenging to clearly identify the individual need for action.
 The CRA demands a level of security that is proportionate to the risks and explicitly includes the entire product supply chain in the catalog of requirements.

 Finding the starting point on the path to compliance